-To automate or not to automate your money, that is the question.
+To automate or not to automate your finances, that is the question.
 It may not seem terribly interesting, but I think in fleshing out the answer there is a lot to be learned.
-And so, we shall proceed,…
+And so, we shall proceed…

 Should you put your bills on auto-pay?
 Should you import transactions?
 Should you directly connect to banks and have transactions import, automatically, every day?

 Here’s what I know: I want your awareness high and the tedium low.